 - other parties who made affirmations captured by the Inquiry at page 137 of the Health Improvement Report.

-The Minister for Emergency Services will publicly release each report:
+The minister publicly releases each report:

 - Hazelwood Mine Fire Inquiry - Annual Report 2017 (tabled 14 December 2017)